sfigg/commercialization-public/get-started/adk-install.md

 ## Download the latest Windows ADK

-Download the Windows ADK for Windows 10, version 1803
+**Download the Windows ADK for Windows 10, version 1803** (need link)

 The latest version of the Windows ADK includes:

 * The Windows Assessment Toolkit and the Windows Performance Toolkit to assess the quality and performance of systems or components.
 * Deployment tools such as WinPE, Sysprep, DISM and other tools that you can use to customize and deploy Windows 10 images.

-See [What's new in ADK tools](what-s-new-in-kits-and-tools.md) to learn more about the Windows ADK for Windows 10, version 1709.
+See [What's new in ADK tools](what-s-new-in-kits-and-tools.md) to learn more about the Windows ADK for Windows 10, version 1803.

 ## Other ADK downloads